ORNL-Fusion/xolotl/README.md

 export PAPI_PREFIX

 Note that versions other than PAPI 5.3.0 have been known to cause problems, so it is advised to use this version.

-###GPTL 5.3###
-The General Purpose Timing Library, or [GPTL](http://jmrosinski.github.io/GPTL/), is a lightweight timing library with support for timing arbitrary regions of code, MPI operations, and collecting hardware performance counter information.

-See the GPTL web page and INSTALL file in the root of the GPTL source distribution for instructions on building, testing, and installing GPTL.

-To be used for building Xolotl, GPTL's code must be compiled so that the resulting static library can be linked into other shared libraries (such as Xolotl's performance library).
-For many systems, this means compiling the library using a flag like '-fPIC'.
-To configure GPTL to be built this way, add the -fPIC flag to the first definitions of CFLAGS and FFLAGS within the GPTL macros.make configuration file before building.

-If you are NOT using version 5.3 of GPTL two other modifications to GPTL might be required, depending on the distribution and version of MPI you are using.
-GPTL supports MPICH and its variants out of the box, but requires a slight code modification for use with OpenMPI.
-If you are using OpenMPI, add -DMPI_STATUS_SIZE=6 to the definition of CFLAGS in the macros.make file.
-Also, if you are using a newer release of OpenMPI, you may need to modify the function signatures in pmpi.c so that read-only arguments are declared with 'const'.
-For instance, with OpenMPI 1.7.4, the signature for MPI_Send is

-  int MPI_Send( const void* buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm );

-and GPTL's MPI wrappers will not compile without the const qualifier.
-Workarounds are to either add the missing const keywords in the GPTL pmpi.c file, or use an older version of OpenMPI such as version 1.6.4 that does not declare MPI functions using const qualifiers.

-**NOTE:**  Refer to the Configure Requirements section of [Performance] for further instructions on building Xolotl with GPTL (if GPTL is being built with OPENMP=yes in macros.make).

-After installing GPTL, your path needs to be updated to set the variable GPTL_PREFIX to point to the new root installation of the GPTL library and include files, which can be done by adding the following lines in either ~/.bashrc or ~/.bash_profile:

-> GPTL_PREFIX=/usr/local/gptl-$(REVNO)
-export GPTL_PREFIX

 Visualization Libraries